 Although you may still experience a phobic reaction, meditating before facing the situation can make your symptoms less severe.
 It may help you stay free of unhelpful fears.

-Meditation could make you more relaxed and tranquil your mind.
-During meditation, you focus your attention on the moment and eliminate thoughts crowding your mind and causing stress.
+Meditation could make you more relaxed and tranquil in your mind.
+During meditation, you focus on the moment and eliminate thoughts that crowd your mind and cause stress.
 It calms not only the mind but also the body.

 According to a meta-analytic review:

 Mindfulness-based therapy is a promising intervention for treating anxiety and mood problems in clinical populations.